 Heading the project?
 Didn’t you volunteer just to assist in some way?
 What do you know about leading anything?
 Suddenly you lose passion, find yourself doubting the very skills, abilities and gifts that gave you confidence enough to volunteer.
 This is obviously new territory and leading a group of volunteers is way different than leading a team at work.
 This is definitely going to test your abilities.
 Well, where do we begin?

 People volunteer for many reasons.
 They may have skills and love to contribute or they may enjoy being in the mix.
 Perhaps they step up because nobody else is volunteering.
 You may be suddenly in charge and maybe by yourself because of the last reason…nobody came.
-Rick Warren wrote in the Purpose-Driven Life that the reason many churches fail is because the workers aren’t working.
+Rick Warren wrote in the Purpose-Driven Life

 The first crucial step in good project management is to adequately identify the need and communicate it.
 This is your opportunity to create a vision that is in harmony with the direction your organization is headed.
 Ask for direction and provide feedback from the leadership or committee who assigned the job.
 This vision is critical to understand up front.
 If you can’t communicate it back in a relatively simple paragraph, then you and the leadership are not on the same sheet of music.
 Consequently, you will not be able to adequately motivate those who will work on your team.